magenta-aps/os2borgerpc-kiosk-image/docs/source/install_setup.md

 - `site`: If hosted by us: Use the site name we should've e-mailed you.
 If self-hosting or developing: Create a site, and specify its name here.

-If you are using an image older than 3.0.0, you will also be prompted for the `server`: If hosted by us: Just press ENTER.
-If self-hosting specify the domain of your server.
-For development its likely some port on localhost.

 The final setup is now complete.

 :::{danger}